f-fix/dwimsy/README.md

 ## How did I end up using those?
 Don't I dislike slop?

-Yes, I hate it.
+Yes, I hate slop.
 This project began because I wanted tape image conversion tools where the conversion steps were all clearly documented and readable code, but which also performed well enough in terms of accuracy to actually be the tool I use.
 I started out writing the tools myself, but my manual attempts hadn't yielded comparable accuracy to existing closed-source tools for some steps, so I started using the tools to help find the bugs and suggest improvements, and IMO the result is now good enough to actually be useful in some scenarios.
 In terms of slop, the tool-generated code doesn't closely resemble any existing solutions I have found.
 Rather it's a fairly passable translation of my requests into Python.